Montreal Screwjob: Involvement of referee Earl Hebner

-In his book Heartbreak & Triumph, Michaels states "It was about seven o'clock when I walked into the locker room.
-There were only a few people in there and none were close to Earl.
-He was putting on his referee gear and I started to put my boots on.
+In his book Heartbreak & Triumph, Michaels stated, "It was about seven o'clock when I walked into the locker room.
+There were only a few people in there, and none were close to Earl.
+He was putting on his referee gear, and I started putting on my boots.
 'Earl, I need you to listen to me very carefully.'
 I was speaking very softly.
 'We are doing a big swerve tonight.
-I am going to get Bret in the Sharpshooter and I need you to ring the bell.'"
-However, Hebner states that Brisco was the person to tell him of the plan.
-And in an interview on Bruce Prichard's Something to Wrestle podcast, Brisco confirms he told Hebner of the secret plan and pressured him into betraying Hart.
-Hebner was warned by Brisco that he was being microphoned, and at any point should Hebner alert Hart of the double-cross, he would be fired immediately.
+I am going to get Bret in the Sharpshooter, and I need you to ring the bell.
+Hebner stated that Brisco was the person to tell him of the plan.
+In an interview on Prichard's Something to Wrestle podcast, Brisco confirmed he told Hebner of the secret plan and pressured him into betraying Hart.
+Hebner was warned by Brisco that he was being microphoned and that, at any point, should Hebner alert Hart to the double-cross, he would be fired immediately.

-Pat Patterson's involvement
+Involvement of Pat Patterson

-Michaels states in Heartbreak & Triumph that during planning he was told "'This cannot be discussed with anyone.
-Pat can't know, nobody can know about this but the three of us right now'", "We had the meeting, and as everyone was leaving, Vince asked me, Hunter, and Jerry Brisco, a longtime agent and close confidant of Vince's, to stay.
-We sat down and talked", and "Pat was in the room with us, and he had no idea what was going to happen.
+Michaels stated in Heartbreak & Triumph that during planning he was told, "This cannot be discussed with anyone.
+Pat can't know, nobody can know about this but the three of us right now", "We had the meeting, and as everyone was leaving, Vince asked me, Hunter, and Jerry Brisco, a longtime agent and close confidant of Vince's, to stay.
+We sat down and talked", and, "Pat was in the room with us, and he had no idea what was going to happen.
 He had a strong relationship with Bret.
 He wouldn't have done it, and Vince knew that.
-That's why he didn't tell Pat...".
-However, in Dave Meltzer's online account of events before, during, and after the Screwjob, he states "Vince McMahon held a meeting at the hotel with Jim Ross, Jim Cornette, Pat Patterson and Michaels.
-Reports are that at least two of the aforementioned names looked extremely uncomfortable leaving the meeting" which suggests that Patterson may, in fact, have been in on the Screwjob.
-This is corroborated by a Pro Wrestling Torch article from November 15, 1997, by Wade Keller which states, "However, a two-hour meeting was held on the second floor of the Montreal Marriott on Saturday night with McMahon, Jim Ross, Pat Patterson, Jim Cornette, and Michaels.
+That's why he didn't tell Pat..."

+In Dave Meltzer's online account of events before, during, and after the Screwjob, he stated, "Vince McMahon held a meeting at the hotel with Jim Ross, Jim Cornette, Pat Patterson, and Michaels.
+Reports are that at least two of the aforementioned names looked extremely uncomfortable leaving the meeting", which suggests that Patterson may in fact have been in on the screwjob.
+This is corroborated by a Pro Wrestling Torch article from November 15, 1997, by Wade Keller stating, "However, a two-hour meeting was held on the second floor of the Montreal Marriott on Saturday night with McMahon, Jim Ross, Pat Patterson, Jim Cornette, and Michaels.
 Bret was wrestling that night in Detroit.
-There is some belief that at this meeting McMahon proposed the idea of the finish to whoever of that group wasn't already in on it.
-Ross and Patterson entered the meeting in a good mood and when they were seen in the hotel lobby afterwards, were said to be irritable, forlorn, and shaken."
+There is some belief that at this meeting, McMahon proposed the idea of the finish to whoever in that group wasn't already in on it.
+Ross and Patterson entered the meeting in a good mood, and when they were seen in the hotel lobby afterward, they were said to be irritable, forlorn, and shaken."